US Navy sails first drone through Mideast's Strait of Hormuz

 The U.S. Navy's Bahrain-based 5th Fleet patrols Mideast waters, particularly the Persian Gulf and the Strait of Hormuz, to keep open the waterways for international trade, as well as protect American interests and allies.
 However, Iran views the Navy's presence as an affront, comparing it to its forces running patrols in the Gulf of Mexico.

-Iranian state media did not acknowledge the drone voyage.
-Iran's mission to the United Nations did not immediately respond to a request for comment.
+Iran's state-run IRNA news agency acknowledged the drone's voyage, citing the AP.
+Iran's mission to the United Nations did not respond to a request for comment.

 The 5th Fleet launched a special drone task force last year, aiming to have a fleet of some 100 unmanned drones, both sailing and submersible, operating in the region with America’s allies.